A smart yet wholesome cafe in Park Hill, serving up vegetarian food with a distinct Middle Eastern hue.

 Converted from a 1930s art deco car showroom, the Showroom is one of the biggest independent cinemas in Europe – and we'd reckon one of the best.
 Between the screens and the bar, it's easy to while away whole days here.

 A Heeley institution with a sun trap of a beer garden.

 One for fans of concrete: a public artwork by prominent post-war sculptor and some-time Tomorrow’s World presenter William Mitchell, sitting in the shadow of John Lewis.

 With its glazed green brickwork, stained glass windows, hanging baskets and lantern, The White Lion is Heeley's prettiest pub.
 It's also one of its liveliest.

-Sheffield's currently-expanding home for thought-provoking international contemporary art.
+Sheffield's recently expanded home for thought-provoking international contemporary art.

 An ever-busy Broomhill coffee shop, with the best tiramisu in the land.

 A Sharrow Vale pub with a weekly jazz night and comedy club.

 A secondhand bookshop with a stacked approach to shelving, that rewards a good browse.

 When he painted this piece in 1886, John Singer Sargent said: "I am to paint several portraits in the country and three ugly women at Sheffield, dingy hole."
 Nevertheless, it's one of our Jane's top 3 Sheffield artworks.